Atiyah and Todd classes of regular Lie algebroids: Atiyah and Todd classes of dg vector bundles

-As an immediate consequence, we have the following invariance on scalar Atiyah and Todd classes. \begin{corollary} Assume that there exists a contraction from a dg vector bundle $(\E,Q_\E)$ to $(\F,Q_\F)$.
+As an immediate consequence, we have the following invariance on scalar Atiyah and Todd classes. \begin{corollary} Assume that there exists a contraction of bounded dg vector bundle from $(\E, Q_\E)$ to $(\F, Q_\F)$.
 Then we have for all positive integer $k$,

 and

 \end{corollary}